NatoliChris/documentation/arch-install.md

     - ``passwd userNameHere``

 ### Install your window managers etc.
+Side note: make sure that you have a user with a password already created :)
 1. ``pacman -S ____________`` < choose your window manager
     - Note: there are other steps depending on your window manager!
 2. Install your desktop manager (used for logging in etc.)